Fish the private waters of the Musselshell River while staying in the comfort of our Fisherman’s Cabin.

 • Bring the fish to the net as quickly as possible

-• Handle as little as possible, and always with wet hands
+• Keep the fish in the water and handle as little as possible, and always with wet hands

 • Remove the hook using forceps if necessary